-Along with collaborators Tom Feltwell and Conor Linehan, I’m very interested in how superstition may be embedded within game mechanics to make for unusual playful experiences.
+Along with Tom Feltwell and Conor Linehan, I'm very interested in how superstition may be embedded within game mechanics to make for unusual playful experiences.
 This has come from thinking about sports management games.
-We are avid fans of the Football Manager games, where the player takes control of a professional football (soccer) team and organises matches, training, signing and tactics, but does not control the players themselves (e.g. as in EA’S FIFA games).
+We are avid fans of the Football Manager games, where the player takes control of a professional football (soccer) team and organises matches, training, signing and tactics, but does not control the players themselves (e.g. as in EA'S FIFA games).

 Part of the appeal of the Football Manager series is the utter complexity of the simulation.
-Each player has hundreds of attributes that determine both the raw skills and the mental state of the player.
+Each player has dozens of attributes that determine both the raw skills and the mental state of the player.
 Psychology is key, and most of your decisions will have an emotional effect on the players.
 For example, some players ask to wear a certain number on their shirt.
 Allowing or disallowing this will affect that player, and potentially their performance in future matches, somehow.
-The genius of Football Manager’s design is that you *don’t know* the exact effect of the hundreds of small decisions you make as you play.
+The genius of Football Manager's design is that you *don't know* the exact effect of the hundreds of small decisions you make as you play.

-In this way, the game logic is immune to reverse engineering (known in Game Studies as “theorycrafting” (Karlsen, 2011)), there is no optimally calculated perfect way to play.
+In this way, the game logic is somewhat immune to reverse engineering (a process known in Game Studies as "theorycrafting" (Karlsen, 2011)), there is no optimally calculated perfect way to play.
 The impact of the player choices on the game is more holistic.
 Since there is so little feedback from the results of your actions, the player naturally forms superstitions based on theories developed through play.
-For example, if you notice that you tend to win games where you used the “team talk” to shout at your team, you quickly build patterns of behaviour based on this very loose evidence provided through indirect feedback rather than any real understanding of the underlying system.
+For example, if you notice that you tend to win games where you used the "team talk" to shout at your team, you quickly build patterns of behaviour based on this very loose evidence provided through indirect feedback rather than any real understanding of the underlying system.